How to screen tenants

 Applying any part of this process incorrectly, incompletely or without understanding the legal context can result in outcomes including discrimination complaints, failed tenancies or other disputes.
 If you are uncertain about any aspect of a screening decision, consult a licensed property manager or legal adviser before acting.
 Local Property Partners is a licensed property management company in Western Australia.
 The content on this page reflects general professional practice and does not constitute a client relationship or create any duty of care to the reader.

-Legislation referenced includes the Residential Tenancies Act 1987 (WA), Residential Tenancies Amendment Act 2024 (WA), Equal Opportunity Act 1984 (WA), Spent Convictions Act 1988 (WA), Privacy Act 1988 (Cth) and the Health (Miscellaneous Provisions) Act 1911 (WA).
+Legislation referenced includes the Residential Tenancies Act 1987 (WA), Residential Tenancies Amendment Act 2024 (WA), Equal Opportunity Act 1984 (WA), Spent Convictions Act 1988 (WA), Privacy Act 1988 (Cth), Real Estate and Business Agents Act 1978 (WA) and the Health (Miscellaneous Provisions) Act 1911 (WA).
 All legislative references are subject to change.
 Verify current provisions before relying on them.